Constitutional policy and human rights

 Another constitutional document is the New Zealand Bill of Rights Act 1990, which affirms, protects and promotes human rights and fundamental freedoms in New Zealand.

 The Electoral Act 1993 is also an important constitutional statute, as it sets out how free and democratic elections are held in New Zealand.
-For more information see the Electoral section.
+For more information visit the Electoral Commission website.